adetokunbo/tmp-proc/tmp-proc/README.md

 A `Proc` instance specifies both an `Image` and `Name`.
 - The `Image` corresponds to the docker image that needs to be run
-- The `Name` is a label that needs to be unique; it is used to index the Proc instance.
+- The `Name` is a label that needs to be unique; it is used an alternate index for the Proc instance.

-The instance also specifies a number of typeclass functions; only `ping` will be mentioned in this tutorial, but the others all have important roles.
+The instance also specifies a number of useful typeclass functions; only `ping` will be covered in this tutorial, but the others all have important roles.

 ```haskell